 If you are planning to buy online, here is a little review of the major online diamond retailers.
 There are also of course local places, where you get that friendly neighborhood experience and even a thriving market on Etsy.

 These ones are lower in popularity but by no means ones that should be ignored completely.
 There are more unique styles that might go well with a vintage or more intricate ring setting.
 Also more "antique" cuts like the pear shaped cut could be a better deal, if you poke around.
+At 2-3 carats, some of these alternative cuts really come alive.

-3) Marquise Cut A unique shape that gives the effect of a more slender finger.
+3) Marquise Cut — A unique shape that gives the effect of a more slender finger.

-6) Radiant Cut Similar to Emerald cut but with rounded "steps".
+6) Radiant Cut — Similar to Emerald cut but with rounded "steps".

-7) Pear Shaped Combination of marquise and round cuts
+7) Pear Shaped — Combination of marquise and round cuts

 ___________________________